AVEVA/AVEVA-Samples/basic_samples/SDS/Python/SDSPy/Python3/readme.rst

 When an SdsStreamView is added, SDS defines a plan mapping.
 Plan details are retrieved as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.
-The SdsVeiwMap cannot be written, it can only be retrieved from SDS.
+The SdsStreamViewMap cannot be written, it can only be retrieved from SDS.

 .. code:: python